 The Annual Listing of Obligated Projects (ALOP) includes all projects and strategies listed in the Transportation Improvement Program (TIP) for which Federal funds were obligated during the immediately preceding program year.
 The ALOP is made available to the public in an effort to enhance the public’s ability to participate in the current year’s transportation planning process.
-Use the links below to view the current list and a guide for understanding the list.

 The ALOP lists the following information: